 JFL,the master franchisee of US-based Dunkin’ Donuts brand in India,has opened a store in Delhi to sell baked food and coffee.

-The company said it will mostly focus on the Delhi-NCR area in this year before it moves on to other locations.
+The company said it will mostly focus on the Delhi-NCR area in this year before it moves on to Mumbai and other locations across India.

 “In this fiscal we will make capital expenditure of around Rs 12 crore to open 10 stores of Dunkin’ Donuts,” JFL CEO Ajay Kaul said.